Hazeltine’s Signature Hole Reaches New Heights

 In 2006, the U.S. Amateur Championship was held at Hazeltine for the first time, and Richie Ramsay defeated John Kelly 4&2 in the 36-hole final.
 Ramsay became the first Scot to win the title in more than a hundred years.

 The premier event in international team competition, the Ryder Cup Matches, elevated Minnesota golf again with an epic battle between the best European and U.S. golfers in the world.
 Team USA won the 41st Ryder Cup Matches for the first time since 2008.
-The team, captained by Davis Love III, dedicated its win to Arnold Palmer who had died five days prior to the start of the event.
-The PGA of America held its 4th event in 17 years at Hazeltine in 2019 with the KPMG U.S. Women's PGA Championship.
-Australian Hannah Green went wire-to-wire to win by one stroke over defending champion Sung Hyun Park of South Korea.
-It was Green's first major championship and LPGA Tour victory.
+The team, captained by Davis Love III, dedicated its win to Arnold Palmer who had passed away five days prior to the start of the event.

-Due to COVID-19 pandemic, the 2020 U.S. Junior Amateur Championship at Hazeltine was canceled, however, the USGA will host the 2024 U.S. Amateur at Hazeltine.
-The Ryder Cup Matches will return in 2029 with Hazeltine becoming the first U.S. venue to host a Ryder Cup for a second time.
+The PGA of America will return in 2026 the KPMG Women's PGA Championship and the Ryder Cup Matches will return in 2029 with Hazeltine becoming the first U.S. venue to host a Ryder Cup for a second time.